documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

     * Add some environment variable;
     * Remove some environment variable.

-In meeting all edition demands for a Deployment, it is possible to directly edit the Deployment YAML in the Mangue.io Platform.
+In meeting all edition demands for a Deployment, it is possible to directly edit the Deployment YAML in the Mangue.io platform.

 This option displays as example the image: Edit Deployment.
-Its content represents the JSON file with all the configurations of the deployment in Kubernetes, the user can edit whatever is necessary, confirm by pressing the ``Edit`` button and wait for the action feedback by the  Mangue.io Platform.
+Its content represents the JSON file with all the configurations of the deployment in Kubernetes, the user can edit whatever is necessary, confirm by pressing the ``Edit`` button and wait for the action feedback by the  Mangue.io platform.

 This functionality meets the users that have knowledge about the Kubernetes files format.